"I am going to do anything and everything I can, until I can't."

 During her 20s, the business analyst at Scotiabank was found to have an arrhythmia (irregular heartbeat).
 It was never treated but "kept under control," she says.

-Then, in mid-2016, she began to feel seriously unwell, with labored breathing and swelling in both her legs and abdomen.
+Then, in mid-2016, she began to feel seriously unwell, with laboured breathing and swelling in both her legs and abdomen.
 Googling symptoms indicated congestive heart failure.

 In August 2016, she was diagnosed with dilated cardiomyopathy – an enlarged and declining main pumping chamber or left ventricle – depriving Aisha's heart from pumping blood normally.